 In 2016, the ORSP began work on the development of a series of QA data dashboards for day report centers.
 The QA data dashboards provide a summary of current QA data for each day report center.
-These data are derived from several different sources including site visits (which are conducted using the evidence-based Correctional Program Checklist assessment tool), the review of administrative records and data (using the Correctional Program Quality Index developed by the ORSP), and peer-to-peer assessments provided by correctional staff (gathered as part of the QA-TIPS program).
+This data is derived from several different sources including site visits (which are conducted using the evidence-based Correctional Program Checklist assessment tool), the review of administrative records and data (using the Correctional Program Quality Index developed by the ORSP), and peer-to-peer assessments provided by correctional staff (gathered as part of the QA-TIPS program).
 Preliminary results for several sample programs were presented to the CC Subcommittee in August of 2016.

-In 2017, the ORSP produced data dashboards for all 26 day report center programs in the state and presented them to the CC subcommittee meeting in May.
-The ORSP is currently working staff from the West Virginia Office of Technology, the West Virginia Supreme Court of Appeals and others to ensure that data collection efforts necessary for producing the dashboards continue despite recent changes to the data systems being used by day report centers.
-It is anticipated that the ORSP will continue to produce QA dashboards for all day report center programs on an annual basis.
+In 2017, the ORSP produced data dashboards for all twenty-six (26) day report centers in the state and presented them to the CC subcommittee meeting in May.
+The ORSP is currently working with staff from the West Virginia Office of Technology, the West Virginia Supreme Court of Appeals and others to ensure that data collection efforts necessary for producing the dashboards continue despite recent changes to the data systems being used by day report centers.
+It is anticipated that the ORSP will continue to produce QA dashboards for day report centers on an annual basis.